Evidence Level

 1

-Andrographis paniculata for Acute Respiratory Tract Infections — Meta-Analysis
+Andrographis paniculata for Acute Respiratory Tract Infections — Evidence Synthesis

-Systematic review and meta-analysis of 33 randomized controlled trials (n=7,175) examining A. paniculata (alone or in herbal mixtures) for acute respiratory tract infections in adults and children.
+Evidence review and pooled analysis of 33 randomized controlled trials (n=7,175) examining A. paniculata (alone or in herbal mixtures) for acute respiratory tract infections in adults and children.
 (Hu et al. 2017, PLOS One)

-7,175 patients across 33 RCTs of varying populations and settings.
+7,175 patients across 33 clinical trials of varying populations and settings.

 Andrographis significantly improved cough (SMD: -0.39) and sore throat (SMD: -1.13) vs placebo.
 Statistically significant effect on overall ARTI symptoms vs placebo, usual care, and other herbal therapies.
 Shortened duration of cough, sore throat, and time to symptom resolution.
 Many trials had limited reporting of manufacturing/quality controls — the strongest evidence is for short-term symptomatic relief.